KIAS-Amplitudes/Quantum-Magnusian/README.md

 Then, it suffices to consider L = even.\
  \
 The notebook “Users.nb” has two main functions. \
-a) Retrieve the Murua coefficient of a given graph. \
+a.
+Retrieve the Murua coefficient of a given graph. \
-b) Illustrate how the Murua formula works for a given graph. \ Examples are given in Chapter 4.
+b.
+Illustrate how the Murua formula works for a given graph. \ Examples are given in Chapter 4.
 Readers are encouraged to play with more examples. \
  \
 A known Issue. \